ameliawake01/CMEECoursework/Week3/MyRCourseWork/README.md

 18. plotLin.R
 19. PP_Dists.R
 20. PP_Regress.R
+This is an R script.
+This script behaves in the same way as GPDD_Data.R but the analysis is separated by Location.

 21. preallocate.R
 This is an R script.
 This script demonstrates the efficiency of pre-allocation.
 Memory allocation for a particular variable is particularly slow in R when you are using loops, due to the loops repeatedly resizing a vector and re-allocating memory.
 Pre-allocatign a vector that fits all the values, doesnt require a re-allocation of memory each iteration.
 This script takes no arguments from the command line and prints to the console.